What Not to Test (for Cyber-Physical Systems): Background and Related Work

 Mutation testing is the inner loop of Arrieta et al.'s process and, in their experiments, they found mutation testing to be an effective technique.
 The problem area in their work was the outer loop that optimized for seven goals.
 They found that standard optimizers such as NSGA-II~\cite{deb2002fast} can be ineffective for more than three goals (a result that is echoed by prior work~\cite{sayyad2013value}).
 More recent optimizers like NSGA-III~\cite{deb2013evolutionary} and MOEA/D~\cite{zhang2007moea} also failed for this multi-goal task.
 Later in this paper, we replicate their experiment and strengthen that finding (see RQ1).

 To address this optimization failure, they resorted to ``pairwise'' approach based on NSGA-II.
 That is, they ran NSGA-II with all 21 subsets of ``choose two or three from seven'' goals then returned the test suite associated with the run which has the best scores (where the ``best'' here is measured just on a subset of goals).
-While definitely an extension to the state-of-the-art, Arrieta et al.'s~\cite{arrieta2019pareto} study had two drawbacks.
-Firstly, the test cases selected in this way was only the best which measured on a subset of the optimization goals.
-Secondly, the ``pairwise'' approach increased optimization time by an order of magnitude, which is a major issue for large simulators, especially when we are running these algorithms 20 times (to check the generalizability of this stochastic process).
+While their work is definitely an extension of state-of-the-art, their study has two drawbacks.
+Firstly, the test cases selected in this way is only the best which measured on a subset of the optimization goals.
+Secondly, the ``pairwise'' approach increases optimization time by an order of magnitude, which is a major issue for large simulators, especially when we are running these algorithms 20 times (to check the generalizability of this stochastic process).

 Hence in this work, we seek to improve the mutation based test suite minimization method from Arrieta et al.'s study~\cite{arrieta2019pareto}.
 Like them, we will optimize for the anti-patterns and effectiveness measures seen in process control systems.
 But unlike that prior work, we will offer methods that simultaneously succeed across many goals (without needing anything like the pairwise heuristic used in Arrieta et al.).
 Further, we show that all this can be achieved without additional runtime cost.